heiswayi/the-plain/README.md

 	theme: the-plain

-Then copy some of the settings from this repos *_config.yml* file to your own, and adjust them.
+Then copy some of the settings from this repo's *_config.yml* file to your own, and modify them.

-### on GitHub
+### On GitHub

 GitHub - for your user account pages or repository gh-pages - only supports a limited set of themes.

 Therefore, you need to use the 'remote\_theme:' setting instead of 'theme:', which is supported by [a 3rd party plugin](https://github.com/benbalter/jekyll-remote-theme).

 Put this in your *Gemfile*: